MaxGandini/Obsidian_brain/Mathematics/Numeric calculus/Polynomial interpolation.md

 - $p'(0) = f'(0)$
 - $p'(1) = f'(1)$

-this defines de vandermonde matrix, which we have to invert.
+this defines the vandermonde matrix, which we have to invert.

 To calculate the error:[[Error in Polinomial interpolation]]